Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

 # Power Control and Sequencing

 The power control on the board is fairly simple.
+On power up, power comes in through VSYS, goes through and inductor, and goes to +5V, which is always powered on.  +5V goes through a current limiter to +5VAL, which power the circuits on the board that are always on, the circuits the handle the board presence/active/etc. and the board1 RF switches, and the CAN bus transceivers.

-One power up, the LP3962EMP-3.3 LDO will start supplying 3.3V to REG\_3V3 and the TPSM828302ARDSR will start supplying 1.2V to REG\_1V2.
+The LP3962EMP-3.3 LDO will start supplying 3.3V to REG\_3V3 and the TPSM828302ARDSR will start supplying 1.2V to REG\_1V2.
 They will also pull the PROCESSOR\_RESET pin low until their power is good, and that point they will not pull the reset line low any more (they are open